#file-encryption #encryption-decryption #directory-structure #encryption #filename #decryption #aes-256

 How to Use

-If you have the executable/binary file then try running the program using the command rufendec --help.
+Method 1: This is a rust binary crate, so treat it as an executable.
+If you already know what Cargo is, how to install and use it, then go ahead and install by running the command cargo install rufendec.
 However, if you do not wish to install this program on your system permanently, then CD (change directory) into the cloned git repo and run cargo run -- --help.

 Either way, the result of executing Rufendec will be something similar to the below.

-Usage: rufendec [OPTIONS] --operation <OPERATION> <SOURCE_DIR> [TARGET_DIR]
+Usage: rufendec dir [OPTIONS] --operation <OPERATION> <SOURCE_DIR> [TARGET_DIR] [COMMAND]

 Arguments: